rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 We use the `rand::thread_rng()` function to get a copy of the random number generator, which is local to the particular [thread][concurrency] of execution we’re in.
-Because we `use rand::Rng`’d above, it has a `gen_range()` method available.
-This method takes two arguments, and generates a number between them.
-It’s inclusive on the lower bound, but exclusive on the upper bound, so we need `1` and `101` to get a number ranging from one to a hundred.
+Because we put `use rand::Rng` above, the random number generator has a `gen_range()` method available.
+This method takes two numbers as arguments and generates a random number between them.
+It’s inclusive on the lower bound but exclusive on the upper bound, so we need `1` and `101` to ask for a number ranging from one to a hundred.

 [concurrency]: concurrency.html

 The second line prints out the secret number.
-This is useful while we’re developing our program, so we can easily test it out.
-But we’ll be deleting it for the final version.
+This is useful while we’re developing our program to let us easily test it out, but we’ll be deleting it for the final version.
 It’s not much of a game if it prints out the answer when you start it up!